sardine-ai/carbon/README.md

-## This was forked from @carbon.
+## ℹ️ This was forked from @carbon.
 Sardine uses @carbon for their iconography.

 <hr/>
 <p align="center">